chronosgit/EngiWorldBackend/README.md

   /follow/
 ```

-Requires access token and userId of followed user in body, makes changes in user models info
+Requires access token and userId of followed user & operationType in body, makes changes in user models info